khakhalin/notes/00_to_read_neuro.md

 ## Free energy

+Friston, K. (2010).
+The free-energy principle: a unified brain theory?.
+Nature reviews neuroscience, 11(2), 127.
+3k references!
+So people do find it useful after all?

 Gershman, S. J. (2019).
 What does the free energy principle tell Us about the brain?. arXiv preprint arXiv:1901.07945. https://arxiv.org/abs/1901.07945